John Batman: Later life

 Batman and his family settled at what became known as Batman's Hill at the western end of Collins Street.
 Having sold his property "Kingston" in Tasmania and brought his wife, former convict Elizabeth Callaghan, and their seven daughters to Melbourne, he built a house at the base of the hill in April 1836.
 His son, John, was born in November 1837.

 However, Batman's health quickly declined after 1835 as syphilis had disfigured and crippled him, leaving him in constant pain.
 By the end of 1837 he was unable to walk and was forced to give up squatting and move into trading and investment, but he greatly overstretched his finances and was left vulnerable by his reliance on delegating work to others.
 As the disease eroded his nose, forcing him to wear a bandage to conceal his ruined face, he became estranged from his wife.
 In his last months of his life Batman was cared for by his Aboriginal servants, who carried him around in a wicker perambulator.

 Following Batman's death on 6 May 1839 his widow and family moved from the house at Batman's Hill and the house was requisitioned by the government for administrative offices.
 Batman's will, made in 1837, was out of date at his death as many of the assets bequeathed to his children had already been sold.
 Years of legal wrangling followed his death, led by Eliza Batman, who had remarried in 1841 to Batman's former clerk, William Willoughby, and had only been left £5 in the will by her embittered first husband.
 The case dragged on, even after Batman's heir-at-law, his son John, drowned in the Yarra River in 1845, and its costs absorbed what was left of Batman's estate.

 Legacy

 Batman was buried in the Old Melbourne Cemetery but was exhumed and re-buried in the Fawkner Cemetery, a cemetery named after his fellow colonist (and rival), John Pascoe Fawkner.
 A bluestone obelisk was constructed in 1922 which was later moved to Batman Avenue before being returned to the Queen Victoria Market site in 1992.
 The obelisk is inscribed with the Latin "circumspice" meaning "look around", the entire city of Melbourne being his legacy.
 The obelisk also states that Melbourne was "unoccupied" prior to John Batman's arrival in 1835.

-Australian sprinter Daniel Batman claimed to be a direct descendant of John Batman, although this claim is dubious, given that Batman's only son, John Charles Batman, died aged just 8 or 9 years old by drowning in at Yarra Falls on 11 January 1845.
+Australian sprinter Daniel Batman was a direct descendant of John Batman.